lineick/lineick.github.io/_tabs/about.md

 # About me

-I'm a 22 years old grad student studying Computer Science at the University of Stuttgart, Germany.
+I'm a 22-year-old grad student studying Computer Science at the University of Stuttgart, Germany.
 My main focus lies on **Data Science**, **Machine Learning** and **AI**, but I am still exploring and getting a feel for various different fields.

 Apart from university, I am passionate about **Philosophy of Mind**, Theories of **Consciousness** and the **nature of reality**.
 To drop a few names, I strongly resonate with many ideas of **Joscha Bach** (Philosophy, Consciousness, AI), **Stephen Wolfram** (Wolfram Physics, Observer Theory) and **Michael Levin** (Self Organization, Cognitive Agents).